Pi4J/pi4j-board-info-service/README.md

 ### Adding a feature or solving a problem

-If you have and idea to extend and improve this library, please first create a ticket to discuss how it fits in the project and how it can be implemented.
+If you have and idea to extend and improve this project, please first create a ticket to discuss how it fits in the project and how it can be implemented.

 If you find a bug, create a ticket, so we are aware of it and others with the same problem can